Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_removal.md

 In the [previous tutorial](tutorial_gradient), we simulated the behavior of a bacterium moving up the concentration gradient.
 In this tutorial, we will simulate the opposite - when the bacterium is not in luck and moves down a concentration gradient.

-To get started, create a copy of your `adaptation.bngl` file from the [adaptation tutorial](tutorial_adaptation) and save it as `removal.bngl`.
+To get started, open Visual Studio Code, and click `File > Open Folder...`.
+Open the `EColiSimulations` folder from the [first tutorial](tutorial_lr).
 If you would rather not follow along below, you can download a completed BioNetGen file here: <a href="../downloads/downloadable/removal.bngl" download="removal.bngl">removal.bngl</a>.

 We also will build a Jupyter notebook in this tutorial for plotting the concentrations of different particles over time.
 To do so, you should save a copy of your `plotter_up.ipynb` file called `plotter_down.ipynb`; if you would rather not follow along, we provide a completed notebook here: <a href="../downloads/downloadable/plotter_down.ipynb" download="plotter_down.ipynb">plotter_down.ipynb</a>